richelbilderbeek/r_errors/rcpp_rbind_dfs_impl_cpp_1_18.md

 # rcpp_rbind_dfs_impl.cpp:1:18: fatal error: Rcpp.h: No such file or directory

+## Cause

-Cause: install any package that relies on Rcpp:
+Install a package that relies on Rcpp and uses it incorrectly:

 ```
 devtools::install_github("richelbilderbeek/ribir")
 ```

-Result:
+(note that this package has been fixed now)

+## Result

 ```
 Downloading GitHub repo richelbilderbeek/ribir@master